How to Measure Boat Canvas, Decks, Sails, and Hulls with a Camera

 Digitizing 2D templates is the process of extracting the accurate digital outline of paper and Mylar physical templates and patterns (or canvas or sail pieces) that are laid flat in your factory.
 This is the easiest place to start with PhotoModeler if your application uses or can use templates.
 You should be comfortable with 2D CAD and the CAD/CAM workflow.
 Procedure documents and videos are available:

-You can start as simply as using your existing mobile phone camera, or other camera you might have, and a copy of PhotoModeler Standard with Template Pattern Capture Add-on.
+You can start as simply as using your existing mobile phone camera, or other camera you might have, and a copy of PhotoModeler Standard.
 We recommend you start with the Moving Camera Reusable setup as described in the videos above.

 Starting with Complex Shaped Decking